cisagov/ScubaGear/docs/configuration/entra-approved-location-exclusion-walkthrough.md

-# Restrict Access to Specific Users from an Approved Location
+# Entra Conditional Access: Restrict Access to Specific Users from an Approved Location

 ## Overview